Jack Halloran: Choral and pop culture involvement

 Halloran directed the orchestra and chorus for Bing Crosby's 1959 LP Join Bing and Sing Along.
-He directed the chorus for Bing's 1962 LPs On the Happy Side and I Wish You a Merry Christmas and Bing's 1971 LP A Time to Be Jolly.
+He directed the chorus for Crosby's 1962 albums On the Happy Side and I Wish You a Merry Christmas, and his 1971 album A Time to Be Jolly.
 He was also a member of the Ray Conniff Singers, appearing on such albums as Speak to Me of Love (Columbia, 1963).

 Halloran was also a former local president of the American Federation of Television and Radio Artists.

+Later life and death

+In the mid-1980s, Halloran taught sight-singing and group harmony classes for vocalists at the Dick Grove School of Music in Southern California.

+Halloran died of a stroke in Lancaster, California, on January 24, 1997, at the age of 81.
+His wife Ella Rose Halloran (née Wright; born 1920) died in 1998.
+The couple were buried together at Mount Hope Greeley Township Cemetery in Mount Hope, Kansas.